This week inHusker history

-«1907: As Western Conference reforms cause havoc with scheduling, there is talk that newly independent Michigan will replace Minnesota on NU's 1907 slate.
+1907: As Western Conference reforms cause havoc with scheduling, there is talk that newly independent Michigan will replace Minnesota on Nebraska's 1907 slate.
 The "Big Nine" wants all opponents to abide by the league's new eligibility rules, which prohibit, among other things, freshman and postgraduate players.
 For this reason, Nebraska already has dropped games against Wisconsin and Iowa.
-The Minnesota game, however, ultimately would stand.
+The Minnesota game, however, would ultimately stand.
 (The Gophers won, 8-5.)

-1967: Bob Devaney is tapped to coach in an NFL rookie preseason game in West Germany.
-But plans for the June 25 game, dubbed the Stars and Stripes All-Star Game, would fall through.
+1967: Frank Patrick gets his chance with the first team as the quarterback competition proceeds.
+Also, Bob Devaney is tapped to coach in an NFL rookie preseason game in West Germany, but plans for the June 25 tilt would fall through.

-1987: The Dallas Cowboys select Danny Noonan in the first round of the NFL draft.
+1987: The Dallas Cowboys select Husker defensive lineman Danny Noonan in the first round of the NFL draft.
+Also, the Reds score in the final minute for a 33-28 win in a spring game marked by big plays and record-setting performances.

 1992: Tight end Johnny Mitchell, the first Husker to leave school early for the NFL, is selected in the first round of the NFL draft by the New York Jets.